 - 2. Make sure the sensor is connected and measuring correctly. - 3.
 Log into the controller box as Operator (code 1234). - 4.
-In User Level, insert the following values: - The $k_L a{20}$ value calculated for the average aeration rate (formula 1.4 in Appendix 8: Formulas for calculating Emissions). - Aerated tank volume (m): Meaning the volume (area x water level) above the bottom aeration. - Aeration field size (m): The area where the bottom aeration takes place.
-The area outside the aeration field is not included.
+In User Level, insert the following values: - The $k_L a{20}$ value calculated for the average aeration rate (formula 1.4 in Appendix 8: Formulas for calculating Emissions). - Aerated tank volume (m): Meaning the volume (area x water level) above the bottom aeration. - Aeration field size (m): The total aeration field (m) is measured as the reactor surface where leaving air bubbles are detected visually by on-site inspection.